smatechnologies/ibm-i-agent-docs/docs/job-tracking/screens.md

 When option 4=Delete is used, the list of records selected for deletion will appear in whichever format was in effect when the option code was entered.
-Accordingly, pressing \<**F11**\> to alter the view will erase the program\'s record of any previous option codes that were entered, including any records selected for deletion (that were not yet confirmed for deletion).
+Accordingly, pressing \<**F11**\> to alter the view will erase the program's record of any previous option codes that were entered, including any records selected for deletion (that were not yet confirmed for deletion).
 Thus, function key \<**F11**\> has the same effect as function key \<**F5**\> = Refresh, in addition to changing the displayed